LucasLimaPinho/coffeeandelk/README.md

 9. Spring Data Elasticsearch will generate and execute proper API call to Elasticsearch;
 10. Spring Data interfaces have basic operations like save, delete, update, find all data etc. without the need to write statements and bind to variables;
 11. @Document annotation should be in the POJO that will be stored in Elasticsearch -> @Document(indexName = "<index-in-ES>");
 12. You can add methods to the Repository interface that can automatically run queries based on the name of the method - e.g findByBrandAndColor.
-You just need to make sure the method is written in the right way;
+You just need to make sure the method is written in the right way; This is called as **Spring Query Creation**.
+Spring has many keywords to accomplish this.
+Click [here](https://docs.spring.io/spring-data/jpa/docs/current/reference/html/#jpa.query-methods.query-creation) for more information.

 Code block to generate connection with Elasticsearch.